The Composition Theorem for Differential Privacy: Composition of Differentially Private Mechanisms

 \begin{thm} For any $\varepsilon>0$, $\delta\in[0,1]$, and $\tdelta\in[0,1]$, the class of $(\varepsilon,\delta)$-differentially private mechanisms satisfies $\big(\tepsilon_\tdelta,1-(1-\delta)^k(1-\tdelta)\big)$-differential privacy under $k$-fold adaptive composition, for

 \end{thm} In the high privacy regime, where $\varepsilon\leq 0.9$, this bound can be further simplified as

 A proof is provided in Section \ref{sec:closedform}.
 This privacy guarantee improves over the existing result of Theorem \ref{thm:boosting} when $\tdelta=\Theta(\sqrt{k\varepsilon^2})$.
 Typical regime of interest is the high-privacy regime for composition privacy guarantee, i.e. when $\sqrt{k\varepsilon^2} \ll 1$.
-The above theorem suggests that we only need the extra slack of approximate privacy $\tdelta$ of order $\sqrt{k\varepsilon^2}$, instead of $\Omega(1)$ as suggested by the existing results.
+The above theorem suggests that we only need the extra slack of approximate privacy $\tdelta$ of order $\sqrt{k\varepsilon^2}$.